rickzx98/fluid-chains/README.md

 ### Caching

-Since the chain output can be based on the value of its parameter it is possible to cache the output of a chain.
+Since the chain output can be based on the value of its parameter making it possible to cache the output of a chain.

 To enable caching you must have strict mode enabled.